Reading time: 5 min.

-The next day we venture ourselves on a guided walk around the city, ‘cause we love to learn from the best. 🙂
+The next day we venture ourselves on a guided walk around the city.

 Highlight of what we learned?
 Every year, people were asked to name/vote the most influential man in the city.
 Guess what?
-The one who was named the most, was expelled!
+The one who was voted the most, was expelled! 🙂

 We leave the heat of Athens for the serenity of the beach.

 Santorini dear, I’ve been dreaming of your sunsets for years! 🙂

 We set camp in Kamari, a quiet village with taverns by the sea, airplanes flying over the beach and black volcanic rock.

 The magic happens when you look at the island from above.
 Thanks to my Australian neighbor from the plane, I wake up in time before landing, to appreciate the island in its whole beauty.